gchatzopoulosCC/cloud/README.md

 CREATE DATABASE cloud;
 ```
 Note:
-You can change the name of the database from `cloud` to any name of your choice or keep it as it is.
+You can change the database's name from `cloud` to any name of your choice or keep it as it is.
-- Run this queru to ensure that the database exists:
+- Run this query to ensure that the database exists:
 ```sql
 SHOW DATABASES;
 ```